 Mature high forest dominated by oak planted c.1850 with naturally regenerated ash, sycamore and elm regrowth.
-This Sub-compartment extends along the steep southern bank above the burn and is generally well stocked with numerous areas of open ground regenerating successfully.
+Beech, field maple and scots pine are also found in this sub compartment extends along the steep southern bank above the burn and is generally well stocked with numerous areas of open ground regenerating successfully.
 The understorey consists of abundant mixed broadleaved regeneration, some planted, that is varied in age.
 Natural oak regeneration is absent.
 Ground flora is dominated by a mosaic of grasses, buckler ferns, wood anemone, wood sorrel, wood rush and indicates NVC W10e type woodland.
+Issue with fly tipping, litter and garden waste being thrown over into this compartment from the ladywood estate.
+Variegated yellow archangel (Lamiastrum galeobdolon ssp argentatum) is well established in the south west corner of this compartment next to the entrance to Ladywood estate.
+Few-flowered-leek, snowberry and pick-a-back are also present here.